-In order to calculate the baseline emissions for the project activity, the combined margin (CM) grid emission factor needs to be determined, consisting of the combination of operating margin (OM) and build margin (BM) according to the procedures prescribed in the 'Tool to calculate the emission factor for an electricity system'.
-The standardized baseline grid emission factor for the Southern African power pool, version 01.0 has been used in the quantification of baseline emissions.
+In order to calculate the baseline emissions for the project activity, the combined margin (CM), grid emission factor needs to be determined, consisting of the combination of operating margin (OM) and build margin (BM) according to the procedures prescribed in the 'Tool to calculate the emission factor for an electricity system'.
+The calculation and references used in calculation of the Combined Margin is attached to the PDD as Annex 3 baseline InformationThe standardized baseline grid emission factor for the Southern African power pool, version 01.0 has been used in the quantification of baseline emissions.